 Pointing and Standing a Certain Way are Rude and Impolite

 Pointing with your finger (index) is a big no-no in Singapore.
 It’s seen as rude and impolite.
 Also, avoid touching things with your feet.
 Singaporeans consider feet unclean.
 It’s therefore best to keep them on the ground where they belong!
-Also, standing with your hands on hips is perceived as aggressive in Singapore.
+Additionally, standing with your hands on hips is perceived as aggressive in Singapore.
 So, make sure to keep your hands down and maintain a friendly and approachable demeanor.

 Business Card Etiquette